The Fruit of God’s Spirit - Galatians 5:22-23 | P2

 - We are to be longsuffering towards others.
 Colossians 3:12-13

-Longsuffering is the ability to put up with others short comings.
-While not desiring to demean, disrespect or reject them.
+Longsuffering is the ability to put up with others short comings, while not demeaning, disrespecting or rejecting them.
 Longsuffering leads us to assist them in overcoming their short falls.
+God is longsuffering towards us; who are we to be intolerant of others.

-This speaks to the gentle nature of the Holy Spirit.
 Although we may have done wrong, and even knew it before we did it, God extended His gentleness to lead us to repentance.
-Thank you Lord!.
-Even after thoroughly pointing out the hypocrisy of the scribes and Pharisees, Jesus desired to gather them as a gentle hen.
+Even after pointing out the hypocrisy of the scribes and Pharisees, Jesus desired to gather them as a gentle hen.
 This defined His gentleness and showed how He truly felt about them even though many of them opposed Him.
 Matthew 23:37

 - We are to be gentle towards others.
 Titus 3:2

-Gentleness is the opposite of acting brash or insisting on the letter of the law.
-You don’t need a hammer to get the bug off their arm, just a gentle wave will do.
+Gentleness is the opposite of brashness or insisting on the letter of the law.
+You don’t need a hammer to swat the bug off their head, just a gentle wave will do.
+It's a soft wave by an otherwise strong hand.
 Walk in gentleness towards others, as God has been gentle with you.

 - Goodness flows in our behavior whether seen or unseen.
 1 Thessalonians 5:15